kolemare/BrazilWeather/README.md

   -**default_sleep** time sleep between 2 successive requests to each component
   -**port** port which Marshaller uses to publish and receive messages from Mosquitto
   -**batch_tasks** list of tasks that will be sent to processor for batch processing, each contains the region, operation and period of how many months of data shall be processed in the past from the newest data
-3. Since processor is only capable of processing one region, loaded from Hadoop, it will reorganize the order of configured tasks by region, so there is no need to require processor to load different region for each task.
+3. Since processor is only capable of processing one region, loaded from Hadoop, Marshaller will reorganize the order of configured tasks by region, so there is no need to require processor to load different region for each task.
   This kind of creates batch processing per region with mini-batches per operation.
 4. Marshaller uses dequeue to schedule tasks for processor, with the reason being that apart from configuration,